 In the Charlevoix area, there are at least five beaches to explore.
 The first is Mt.
 McSauba Recreation Area.
 While it’s better known for its ski hill, the proximity to Lake Michigan is one of the prime hunting grounds for Petoskey stone hunters.

 Just north of Mt.
 McSauba is the North Point Nature Preserve.
-This is known as a quiet sanctuary away from the tourist areas.
+This is known as a quiet sanctuary away from tourist areas.
 Take a short rock hound hike in the woods and dunes, right along the lake.

 A short drive southwest of Charlevoix is Fishermen’s Island State Park.
 Situated on Bells Bay on Lake Michigan, this lakeside park offers excellent Petoskey hunting opportunities.